florath/rmtoo/contrib/vmsetup/Readme-PreinstalledVM.rst

 #.
 Basic Linux knowledge:
    Logging in a system, using a console / shell, executing a command, using ``make``.
 #.
-Using an text editor:
+Using a text editor:
    Any text editor is usable - preferred: emacs.
 #.
 Basic YAML or JSON knowledge:
    The configuration is using either format.